Symmetric Arithmetic Circuits: Concluding Discussion

 In this section we establish exponential lower bounds on the size of symmetric arithmetic circuits for the permanent.
 We state the result for square symmetric arithmetic circuits over fields of characteristic zero in Section~\ref{sec:char-zero} and show how it can be derived from a lower bound on the counting width of the number of perfect matchings.
 The bulk of the section is the construction in Section~\ref{sec:construction} establishing this counting width lower bound.
-Finally, in Section~\ref{sec:positive-char}, we explain how the argument extends to fields of positive characteristic other than two, but at the expense of making the stronger requirement that the circuits are matrix symmetric.
+In Section~\ref{sec:positive-char}, we explain how the argument extends to fields of positive characteristic other than two, but at the expense of making the stronger requirement that the circuits are matrix symmetric.
+Finally, in Section~\ref{sec:equivariant} we make a comparison of our lower bounds with lower bounds on equivariant determinantal representations of the permanent.